mdneuzerling/test-site/content/post/test/index.md

 </div>

 The below recreates the above R chunk, but with a Python list instead of an R vector.
+We can see that the input for the list appears as `NA` in the markdown file, although the output is unaffected.

 <div class="highlight">